 Graphically

 Where \(j_{\nu, k}\) denotes the \(k\)-th positive root of \(\Jv\).
-Informally \cref{fig:example-graph} indicates that \(x \frac{\Jv_1'(x)}{\Jv_1(x)}\) is monotonically decreasing on intervals of continuity, has multi-valued inverse, and hence will have an intersection with the monotonically increasing \(x \coth(\tquarter[x])\) and \(x \tanh(\tquarter[x])\) in the ranges \((j_{\nu, j}, j_{\nu, j + 1})\) and a potential intersection in \((0, j_{\nu, 1})\).
+Informally \zcref{fig:example-graph} indicates that \(x \frac{\Jv_1'(x)}{\Jv_1(x)}\) is monotonically decreasing on intervals of continuity, has multi-valued inverse, and hence will have an intersection with the monotonically increasing \(x \coth(\tquarter[x])\) and \(x \tanh(\tquarter[x])\) in the ranges \((j_{\nu, j}, j_{\nu, j + 1})\) and a potential intersection in \((0, j_{\nu, 1})\).
 This can be made rigorous and allows both sums to be approximated by counting the positive lattice points in a function's subgraph.
-In particular, denote \begin{itemize} \item \(\lfloor x \rfloor\) as the integer part of \(x\), \item \(\Ai\) as the standard Airy function, defined in \Cref{eqn:ai-def}, \item \(a_k\) the \(k\)-th root of \(\Ai\), \item \(\Yv\) as the principal branch of the Bessel function of the second kind, defined in \Cref{eqn:bessel-y-def} \item \(m(\nu,x), \theta(\nu, x)\) as the \emph{Bessel-Riccati modulus} and \emph{phase} respectively, defined in \Cref{eqn:def_bessel_modulus} and \Cref{eqn:def_bessel_phase}, informally \end{itemize} Moreover, define
+In particular, denote \begin{itemize} \item \(\lfloor x \rfloor\) as the integer part of \(x\), \item \(\Ai\) as the standard Airy function, defined in \zcref{eqn:ai-def}, \item \(a_k\) the \(k\)-th root of \(\Ai\), \item \(\Yv\) as the principal branch of the Bessel function of the second kind, defined in \zcref{eqn:bessel-y-def} \item \(m(\nu,x), \theta(\nu, x)\) as the \emph{Bessel-Riccati modulus} and \emph{phase} respectively, defined in \zcref{eqn:def_bessel_modulus} and \zcref{eqn:def_bessel_phase}, informally \end{itemize} Moreover, define